Skip to main content

 Bring up gateway + dispatcher + runner.
 UI stays off for this stage.

-docker compose up -d gateway dispatcher runner
+docker compose --profile gateway up -d

-docker compose logs -f gateway dispatcher runner
+docker compose logs -f gateway dispatcher runner embedder file-processor

 Expected sequence in gateway logs: